 Storey, Joseph William

-STOREY, Joseph William (1923-1975) was active in Chatham, Ontario for nearly thirty years, and singularly responsible to the introduction of a progressive modernist style to commercial, ecclesiastical and residential design throughout southwestern Ontario.
-Born in Windsor, Ont.
-On 5 July 1923, he studied architecture at the University of Toronto from 1943 to 1947.
+STOREY, Joseph William (1923-1975) was active in Chatham, Ontario for nearly thirty years, and was singularly responsible for the introduction of a progressive modernist style to commercial, ecclesiastical and residential design throughout southwestern Ontario.
+Born in Windsor, Ont. on 5 July 1923, he studied architecture at the University of Toronto from 1943 to 1947.
 While attending the School of Architecture, he collaborated with Gordon R. Burniston and submitted a design in the Maritime Region competition for a Canadian Small House design.
 He was one of five regional winners from across Canada in this national competition, and the Jury commended his scheme, noting that “…the exterior design was considered to be of the utmost simplicity and of a very fine appearance” (R.A.I.C.
 Journal, xxiv, Jan.
 1947, 19, illus.).
 That same year, while attending Fourth Year at the School of Architecture, he prepared an impressive modernist proposal for a new complex of buildings for Wycliffe College, Univ. of Toronto.
 His design, inspired by the traditional college quadrangles of Oxford and Cambridge, but in a contemporary idiom, was published in the R.A.I.C.
 Journal, xxiv, May 1947, 155, illus.

 He opened his own office in Chatham in late 1947, and soon received major commissions for schools, civic buildings, institutional works, and for private residences.
 The most significant project developed by Storey over the duration of his entire career was the Roman Catholic Chapel & Motherhouse at “The Pines” in Chatham (1961-62).
-Storey died in an auto accident at Rondeau Provincial Park in southwest Ontario on 12 Augus(obituary Windsor Star, 12 Aug.
+Storey died in an auto accident at Rondeau Provincial Park in southwest Ontario on 12 August (obituary Windsor Star, 12 Aug.
 1975, 5; obituary Chatham Daily News, 13 Aug.
 1975, 1; inf.
 Architectural Conservancy of Ontario, Toronto). in 2023, the Thames Art Gallery in Chatham printed a 6 page folding brochure on the work of Joseph Storey, copies of which may be obtained from the Gallery.

 TORONTO, ONT.
 Wycliffe College, a student thesis design, 1946-47 (R.A.I.C.
 Journal, xxiv, May 1947, 155, illus. & descrip.)